 They found that, regardless of antibiotic dose and duration:

-- around 1 in 8 children in each group needed a second antibiotic; there was no difference between the groups
+- around 1 in 8 children in each group was prescribed a second antibiotic; there was no difference between the groups

-- most other symptoms (including fever, disturbed sleep and wheeze) lasted the same length of time in all groups; the only slight difference was in cough (12 days with the short course, and 10 days with the long course)
+- most other symptoms (including fever and wheeze) lasted the same length of time in all groups; the only slight difference was in cough (12 days with the short course, and 10 days with the long course)

-- more serious symptoms (including rash, thrush and diarrhoea) were the same in each group.
+- adverse events (including rash, thrush and diarrhoea) were the same in each group.

 Why is this important?

 This finding may prompt more widespread use of short courses of antibiotics for children with pneumonia.
-This in turn will slow the development of resistant bacteria and help ensure that antibiotics remain effective.
+This will reduce the use of antibiotics, which is needed to prevent antibiotic resistance and help ensure that antibiotics remain effective.